omar-adel/Simple-Android-Widget-App/README.md

 # Simple-Android-Widget-App

-Sample Android project that shows the necessary code to create a widget
+Sample Android Studio project that shows the necessary code to create a widget

 ### Description
 This is a sample Android Studio project with nothing except a widget, so you can use it to implement widgets in your own